How TAVR Can Help Low-Risk Aortic Stenosis Patients

 About 5 million Americans are diagnosed with some form of heart valve disease every year, according to the American Heart Association.
 Because heart valve disease is degenerative and our population is aging as baby boomers move into retirement, the number of cases is likely to increase.
 Some heart valve issues are related to congenital heart defects at birth, but the vast majority of cases occur in people 65 years of age and older.

-One of the most common forms of heart valve disease is called aortic stenosis, a narrowing of the aortic valve opening caused by scarring and calcium build up.
+One of the most common forms of heart valve disease is called aortic stenosis, or a heart valve failure, which is a narrowing of the aortic valve opening caused by scarring and calcium build up.
 Narrowing of the aortic valve can restrict the amount of blood exiting the heart and result in serious medical consequences, including heart attack and death.
 Typically, aortic stenosis is a slowly progressive disease, with milder forms detectable in patients nearly a decade before they become symptomatic.
 Many patients remember being told they have a “murmur” by a physician several years before the onset of symptoms.
 When patients start experiencing symptoms, though, the valve narrowing is typically significant.